5+ FREE Ways to Promote Your Business Online

 #4 Social Media Presence.

 Don't forget: It is a mistake to build your business exclusively on someone else’s platform.
-If your business depends on facebook, and they change their algorithms yet again (as they recently have, and will again) you have to start all over.
+If your business depends on facebook, and they change their algorithms yet again - you have to start all over.
 Use social media to direct people to YOUR content.

-To avoid overwhelm, keep it simple and just choose 2 to stay active with.
+To avoid overwhelm, keep it simple and just choose 1 or 2 to stay active with.

 Here is a little cheat sheet.